Walking Through Doorways Causes Forgetting

 The Doorway Effect is the experiential phenomenon of walking through doors and forgetting what one was doing.
 Walking Through Doorways Causes Forgetting was a site-specific installation by Jacklyn Brickman as part of a larger group exhibition of the same title in August of 2018.
 Located in a former school, built for children with Tuberculosis in the early 1900’s.
 The installation spanned the ceilings of two classrooms connected by a doorway, employing remnants from a retired hot air balloon that hung from the ceilings.
 A choreographed movement reflected these sentiments by Claire Melbourne, Kathryn Logan, Katherine Moore and Sabine Bahrou.
-Final edits include layers of Brickman’s experience crewing and flying in a hot air balloon.

 The sensation of floating

 Retired Hot Air Balloon "Pleasant Surprise" Real Adventure Hot Air Balloon Company

 Retired Neil Avenue School built in 1928 for children with tuberculosis